microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - Authors can take advantage of multiple customization points to control the grid display.
 - Manages keyboard navigation across the grid.

-### Risks and Challenges
-- Unique identifiers are not required per row/data item, this may cause an unstable relationships between data rows and component representations.
-Authors should be cautious about storing references to grid elements as the data associated with a particular cell or row can change as data is updated.

 ### Prior Art/Examples

 [FAST React](https://github.com/microsoft/fast-react/tree/master/packages/react/fast-components-react-msft/src/data-grid)